 \section{Comparison of GW fluxes with previous studies}

-In order to verify the accuracy of our numerical code, we compare our results for gravitational wave flux for Schwarzschild case ($Q=0$) with those available on \cite{BHPT, PhysRevD.90.084025}.
+In order to verify the accuracy of our numerical code, we compare our results for gravitational wave flux for the Schwarzschild case ($Q=0$) with those available in \cite{BHPT, PhysRevD.90.084025}.
 In Table (\ref{t2}), we show the comparison between our result and \cite{BHPT}.